datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/auth.md

 The support will send to the users their url and credentials.

-## Bring Your Own Identity Provider (IDP)
+## Bring Your Own Identity Provider

-If you wish to integrate your own Identity Provider (IDP) into your collaboration space, you can do so.
-For more information on integrating your custom IDP, please [contact us](mailto:support@datavillage.com).
+If you wish to integrate your own Identity Provider into your collaboration space, you can do so.
+For more information, please [contact us](mailto:support@datavillage.ai).

 ---